 Saturday, May 2, 2015

 I have indeed been very critical of people, including my own friends, who continue to consume the flesh of innocent animals.
-I only do this, however, to counteract those vehemently opposed to cutting down on meat, those who have heard the pleas of compassion and have ignored them, focusing instead on their own needs, ones that unfortunately will continue to cause countless animals to suffer and be murdered in their name.
+I only do this, however, to counteract those vehemently opposed to cutting down on meat, those who have heard the pleas of compassion and have ignored them, focusing instead on their own needs, ones that unfortunately will continue to cause countless animals to suffer and be killed in their name.
 I would never be critical of anyone who realizes that how we treat other animals is wrong, and is trying, step by step, to remedy this in his/her life.
-One of the most important Effaist beliefs states that "any step in the right direction is a good step", and I do try to incorporate this into my perception of the world.
+I really do believe that "any step in the right direction is a good step", and try to incorporate this into my perception of the world.

 So can carnivores be good people?
-Of course, but their goodness is far from complete until they stop making choices that implicate them in the death and suffering of so many animals.
-Any move that frees you from the weight of so much suffering, is a good move.
+Of course, but their goodness will be a whole lot more complete when they stop making choices that implicate them in the death and suffering of so many animals.
+Any move that frees you from the weight of so much suffering is a good move.